us0p/alexandria/library/programming/tools/github_actions/github_actions_overview.md

 Each workflow run executes in a fresh, newly-provisioned virtual machine.

 If you need a different operating system or require a specific hardware configuration, you can host your own runners.
+## Using open-source GitHub Actions
+- Review the action's `action.yml` file for inputs, outputs, and to make sure the code does what it says it does.
+- Include the version of the action you're using by specifying a Git ref, SHA ,or tag.
+## Types of GitHub Actions
+There are three types of GitHub Actions:
+- Container actions: Environment is part of the action's code.
+Can only be run in a Linux environment that GitHub hosts.
+Support many different languages.
+- JavaScript actions: Don't include the environment in the code.
+You have to specify the environment to execute these actions.
+Can be run in VM, cloud or on-prem.
+Supports Linux, macOS and Windows environments.
+- Composite actions: Allow you to combine multiple workflow steps within one action.